NEFTACAMFIG/NEFTACAMFIG/README.md

 🚀 Data Science & Machine Learning Enthusiast

 Hello!
-I'm a dedicated and dynamic Data Scientist with a robust foundation in data analysis and a fervent passion for extracting insights and fostering informed decision-making through data.
+I'm a dedicated and dynamic Data Analyst with a robust foundation in data analysis and a fervent passion for extracting insights and fostering informed decision-making through data.
 With a comprehensive education in Data Science from DEV.F and an ever-expanding toolkit of technical skills, I am on a continuous journey of growth in this fascinating field.

 What I Bring to the Table: